Topological supersymmetry breaking: Definition and stochastic generalization of chaos and the limit of applicability of statistics: Conclusion

-In conclusion, the topological field theory of DS's is free of approximations and for this sole reason is technically solid.
+In conclusion, the supersymmetric theory of SDEs is free of approximations and for this sole reason is technically solid.
 What this theory is still missing, however, is a firm interpretational basis.
 In this Letter, we made a few important steps toward the construction of such a basis.
-First, we physically justified the existence of the topological supersymmetry in all natural DS's by connecting it to the concept of boundary that must be respected by smooth dynamics.
-Second, we proposed that the physical meaning of the situation when the ground state of a chaotic DS is not a total but conditional probability density is the failure of the DS to thermalize some of its variables and, as a result, to reach thermodynamic equilibrium.
-We argued that the knowledge about these variables is carried by either the DS's itself but in the infinite future (the bra of the ground state) or by an external observer.
+First, we physically justified the existence of topological supersymmetry in all SDEs by connecting it to the concept of boundary that must be respected by smooth dynamics.
+Second, we proposed that the physical meaning of the situation when the ground state of a chaotic DS is not a total but conditional probability distribution is the failure of the DS to thermalize some of its variables and, as a result, to reach thermodynamic equilibrium.
+We argued that knowledge about these variables is carried by either the DSs itself but in the infinite future (the bra of the ground state) or by an external observer.

-We believe that further work on the TFT of DS and, in particular, on the construction of its interpretational basis can be very insightful and probably even shed some additional light on the logical foundations of statistical physics, thermodynamics, and quantum mechanics.
-It is only after this work is done will it become possible to construct meaningful low-energy effective theories of such dynamical systems as turbulent water or brain.
+We believe that further work on the STS and, in particular, on the construction of its interpretational basis can be very insightful and probably even shed some additional light on the foundations of statistical physics and thermodynamics.
+After this work is done, it might become possible to construct meaningful low-energy effective theories of such dynamical systems as turbulent water or collective neurodynamical activity in brain.